aakhan90/tcs_python/README.md

 # tcs_python
-code snippets for tcs python excersises functions and oops Q.1)Convert the entire string zenPython into a list of words.
-Capture the words in the list - words zenPython = '''
+code snippets for tcs python excersises functions and oops

+Q.1)Convert the entire string zenPython into a list of words.
+Capture the words in the list - words

+import re
+from collections import Counter
+zenPython = '''
 The Zen of Python, by Tim Peters
 Beautiful is better than ugly.